 Of course you want everything in a playroom to be durable, so in addition to the special flooring, we also used washable wall paint and we covered the sofa and pillows in resilient fabric.
 But because we used engaging patterns and colors, the overall effect is charming and, well, playful.
 (Plus all moms love this: the door can be closed when the room isn’t in use, hiding all the toys and clutter in one space!)

-Would you like for us to design a playroom for your children or grandchildren?
+Would you like for us to design a playroom for your children or grandchildren in San Diego?
 Or perhaps you have another part of your home that could use some attention.
 Please contact us for custom interior design services or a complimentary consultation.